 The very large size of ConcordLiftTM makes visualizing the features difficult.
 This paper has illustrations of smaller versions that take off separately and then join.
-On the Web Pageviii there is an animation of a smaller version showing the deployment of the auxiliary wings and landing gear on take off.
+On the Web Page^{viii} there is an animation of a smaller version showing the deployment of the auxiliary wings and landing gear on take off.
+ConcordLiftTM would use the same runway length as a light plane.